 Read below to learn how Muse Scholars have engaged with theatre both on and off campus through partnerships with New York stages and companies, attendance at special events, and more.

 Hunter College's partnership with TDF - the country's largest not-for-profit performing arts service organization - has allowed Muse Scholars to attend Broadway and Off-Broadway performances and benefit from the instruction of teaching artists during special theatre workshops.

-Students have attended A Summer Day, the acclaimed Broadway revival of Death of a Salesman starring Philip Seymour Hoffman (photo, right), War Horse (photo, above left), and Carrie at the Lucille Lortel Theatre, where they spoke with Director Mary-Mitchell Campbell and actors who appeared in the musical.
+On Broadway, students have attended The Glass Menagerie, the acclaimed Broadway revival of Death of a Salesman starring Philip Seymour Hoffman (photo, right), and War Horse (photo of Muses before War Horse, above left).
+Off-Broadway productions have included A Summer Day, Little Miss Sunshine, and Carrie at the Lucille Lortel Theatre, where Muses spoke with Director Mary-Mitchell Campbell and actors who appeared in the musical.

-In class, the Muse Scholars have had the chance to work with TDF teaching artists - including Katie Issel Pitre (photo, above left), Victor Maog and Courtney Esser - who lead students in writing and pre- and post-performance workshops.
+To prepare for some of these performances, the Muse Scholars have worked with TDF teaching artists - including Courtney Esser, Victor Maog (photo, below left) and Katie Issel Pitre - who lead students in writing and pre- and post-performance workshops.